racsosabe/PCZERO/README.md

 $$ f(s)=-1+(-6-5s)e^{-2s} + (-2 + 3s)e^{-2\pi/3s} + 2e^{-5/2s} + se^{-3s} + 3e^{-4s} $$

-- Dirichlet polynomial example without class (Partial sum of Riemann zeta function): It is shown how to include the header of the f, df, M and N functions and usage of PCZERO.
+### Dirichlet polynomial example without class (Partial sum of Riemann zeta function)

+It is shown how to include the header of the f, df, M and N functions and usage of PCZERO.

 You can compile it (assuming that the headers are correctly imported) with the following command: